- Agriculture Lighting & Equipment

 Quality Assurance and Quality Control

-- Must allow random field inspections of work to verify quality, per these ratios: 100 percent of the first five jobs, 25 percent of the next 20 jobs and 5 percent of all jobs thereafter.
+- Must allow random field inspections of work to verify quality, per these ratios: 100 percent of the first three jobs and a minimum of 5 percent thereafter.

 - Must maintain program standards for quality of work, and at the request of the program, make reasonable corrections to bring work up to program standards at no additional cost to the homeowner.

 - Must correct defects of a non-emergency nature within 14 days of being notified.